iaminawe/AstroNot/README.md

 - **Flowbite**: Flowbite is a UI Framework which is built on top of Tailwind CSS.
 It's a collection of design elements, components, and layouts, helping to build pixel-perfect responsive websites and apps faster and easier.
 Flowbite can be used with all of the popular frameworks (React, Svelte, Vue, etc), or with no framework at all.

 - **Astro**: Astro builds fast content sites, powerful web applications, dynamic server APIs, and everything in-between; pages are pre-rendered on the server so adding extra frameworks and large libraries will only slow users if hydrated to client for interactivity (using `client:load`, etc).
-AstroNot is built on Astro v3, which offers a host of new powerful features including `View Transitions` and enhanced `Image Optimization`.
+AstroNot is built on Astro v5, which offers a host of new powerful features including enhanced `View Transitions` and improved `Image Optimization`.

 - **Svelte**: Svelte describes itself as "cybernetically enhanced web apps".
 Svelte is not just a front-end UI framework, but also a compiler - which means that deployed web applications can remain lightweight and fast, without large Javascript bundle sizes required of other frameworks such as React.
 Svelte pairs perfectly with Astro and `nanostores`.